Legal Consultant – Feb 2021 –

 Samuel joined the ALRC in August 2019 as a Legal Officer.
-In this role, he leads research and writing for specific aspects of ALRC Inquiries.
+In his current role of Legal Consultant, Samuel leads research and writing for specific aspects of ALRC Inquiries.

 At the ALRC, Samuel has worked on the following Inquiries:

 Prior to joining the ALRC, Samuel was an associate at the Federal Court of Australia and Supreme Court of Queensland, and studied as an Oxford-Hackney Scholar at Wadham College, Oxford.
-He is also a Sessional Lecturer at the TC Beirne School of Law, University of Queensland.
+He is also an Adjunct Fellow at the TC Beirne School of Law, University of Queensland.
 Samuel holds a Bachelor of Civil Law (Distinction) from the University of Oxford, Bachelors of Arts and Laws (First Class Honours) degrees from the University of Queensland, and a Graduate Diploma of Legal Practice from the Australian National University.

 Australian Bar Review Article published by ALRC Legal Officer Samuel Walpole.